 The Unknown Legend

 Ustad Imrat Khan had just come to his own.
 Ustad Vilayat Khan's younger brother and the second son of Ustad Inayat Khan, he traces back his lineage to Mian Tansen.
-Always overshadowed by his brother at concerts, Imrat's career catapulted after his iconic performances on All India Radio and concerts in Capital — considered the litmus tests for musicians back then.
+Always overshadowed by his brother at concerts, Imrat's career catapulted after his iconic performances at All India Radio and concerts in the Capital ó considered the litmus tests for musicians back then.
 He not only dribbled musical pedigree but his musical elucidation in improvised compositions were complicated and interesting.